Our Vision

 Promote Circularity

-Circularity is the concept of keeping materials in use and out of landfills by reusing, recycling, and composting them.
+Circularity is the concept of reducing total plastics use and keeping materials in use and out of landfills by reusing, recycling, and composting them.
 By promoting circularity, we reduce demand for virgin materials, minimize waste, and slow the degradation of nature, all of which can reduce greenhouse gas emissions and support climate resilience.
 Seventh Generation has long supported circularity in our product and packaging design and set circularity-focused targets in our 2025 goals.
-We’ve made progress, especially in incorporating recycled content into our packaging and leading the way to formulate biobased products.
-Additionally, while much of our packaging is designed to be reused and recycled, we know that many of our materials end up in landfills due to a lack of adequate recycling infrastructure around the U.S. To address these challenges head on, we set bolder 2030 goals that will move us—and our industry—toward a more sustainable and circular economy.
+We’ve made progress, especially in incorporating recycled content into our packaging and have been recognized by U.S. EPA for our commitment to formulating biobased products.
+Additionally, while much of our packaging is designed to be reused and recycled, about 99% in 2023, we know that many of our materials end up in landfills due, in part, to a lack of adequate recycling infrastructure around the U.S. To address these challenges head on, we set bolder 2030 goals that will move us—and our industry—toward a more sustainable and circular economy.

 Promote Circularity, by 2030 we will: